Getty Center

-The Getty Center, in Los Angeles, California, is a campus of the Getty Museum and other programs of the Getty Trust.
-The $1.3 billion center opened to the public on December 16, 1997 and is well known for its architecture, gardens, and views overlooking Los Angeles.
+The Getty Center, in Los Angeles, California, US, is a campus of the Getty Museum and other programs of the Getty Trust.
+The $1.3 billion center opened to the public on December 16, 1997, and is well known for its architecture, gardens, and views overlooking Los Angeles.
 The center sits atop a hill connected to a visitors' parking garage at the bottom of the hill by a three-car, cable-pulled hovertrain people mover.